top of page

 These days it seems we often have time to prepare for our imminent death and being part of the process can be a very important factor in helping to create a peaceful transition, that we choose for ourselves.

 The type of willow used to make my coffins can be quite dependent on the time of year and what is available as currently they have to be made to order.
 Over time I hope to build up some stock.
+Eventually I plan to grow enough of my own willow to make my business as sustainable as possible.
+It will be a very gratifying experience to weave coffins with my own willow.

 Brown, buff and white.jpg